 I complete my analysis of the subsetted data by controlling for cities where Hispanic share of the population increased as a result of the switch to by-district elections.
 The results of these models is displayed in Table 4.
 As in Table 3, the effects in cities with higher than average Hispanic shares of the CVAP are muted.
-I find an average effect of a 1.4 percentage point decrease in the difference between Hispanic and White turnout, though this effect is not statistically significant (p=0.69).
-My model suggests that among cities with higher than average Hispanic CVAP, an increase in relative group size as a result of CVRA-induced redistricting leads to a 2.3 percentage point increase in the distance between Hispanic and White turnout rates, though this finding is also statistically insignificant (p = 0.10).
+I find an average effect of a 0.2 percentage point decrease in the difference between Hispanic and White turnout, though this effect is not statistically significant (p = 0.89).
+My model suggests that among cities with higher than average Hispanic CVAP, an increase in relative group size as a result of CVRA-induced redistricting leads to a 3.4 percentage point increase in the distance between Hispanic and White turnout rates for every percent increase in the Hispanic CVAP share following the redistricting process, a finding which is statistically significant (p < 0.001).